- Finding Chain Wear

 - other articles on gears & chains, including the 2002 article Chain Care, Wear and Skipping by the late Jobst Brandt.

-The contributors to the BTI pages, other than Sheldon Brown, had varying experiences in life.
+The contributors to the BTI pages, other than Sheldon Brown, including the contributions he published and the posthumous additions, had varying experiences in life.
 Some were engineers and mechanics, or knew about some industries.
 Some were computer enthusiasts.
 Some read science fiction.
 Expressions like there ain’t no such thing as a free lunch (“TANSTAFL”) (also see the Quote Investigator site’s page 2016/08/27) or kludge were used to describe the realities of riding and fixing bicycles and the results of financial, organizational and decision making processes of bicycle manufacturers, politicians and traffic engineers.
 TANSTAFL was adopted by the economist Milton Friedman, and has become a libertarian slogan implying “you get what you pay for“.
 I use TANSTAFL to mean “it is what it is“.

 Sheldon Brown’s Bicycle Technical Information (“BTI”) pages have been updated since his death in 2008, and continued to be published after Harris Cyclery closed in June 2021.